Samsung's new Galaxy Watch Active 2 adds ECG, LTE and matches your shirt

 Heart-rate tracking is the secret to getting fit.
 Here's how to use it: Elite athletes use it -- and you can, too.

-Discuss: Galaxy Watch Active 2 has an ECG feature, still cheaper than the Apple Watch
+Discuss: Galaxy Watch Active 2 is cheaper than the Apple Watch, coming in September

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.